WSU-kduncan/f24cicd-Sramahi/README-CI.md

 ## Link to DockerHub Repository
-You can find the Docker image for this project on DockerHub at the following link: https://hub.docker.com/repository/docker/suhayb02/al-ramahi-ceg3120/general
+You can find the DockerHub at the following link: https://hub.docker.com/repository/docker/suhayb02/al-ramahi-ceg3120/general